Suffragette Line

 We’re on The Suffragette line

-All Overground lines will be renamed this autumn and our local one will become the Suffragette Line.
-This useful transport connection runs for 13 miles between Gospel Oak on the edge of Hampstead Heath and the brand new station at Barking Riverside, by the River Thames, which was opened in July 2022.
-The station was opened back in 1880 and the original ticket office still exists but is used for other purposes.
+All Overground lines have been renamed this autumn and our local one has become the Suffragette Line.
+Our station is Harringay Green Lanes.
+This useful transport connection runs for 13 miles between Gospel Oak by Hampstead Heath (where it links with the Mildmay Line) and Barking Riverside, by the River Thames, which was opened in July 2022.
+Our station, Harringay Green Lanes, was opened in 1880 and the original ticket office still exists but is used for other purposes.

-Our stop, Harringay Green Lanes Station has step free access and is less than five minutes walk from my teaching practise.
-Trains usually run approximately every 15 minutes during the daytime..
-The newly named Suffragette Line will be shown with double green lines on the train maps.
+Harringay Green Lanes Station has step free access and is less than five minutes walk from my teaching practise.
+Trains usually run approximately every 15 minutes during the daytime.
+The newly named Suffragette Line will be shown with double green lines on the TFL train maps.

 Suffragette line: Gospel Oak to Barking Riverside